Wondering how to start a Facebook group for business? We’ve got you.

 4. When you’re done, click Create.

-Once you’ve chosen the type of group you want to create, you should consider thinking about what purpose will this Facebook group serves?
+Once you’ve figured out the basics like how to start a Facebook group and the type of group you want to create, you should consider thinking about the purpose of your Facebook group.

 If you know your ideal audience, you can break down their interests and make a group that serves them best.
 However, if you’re unsure of who you’re serving, think about the kind of people your business would want to connect with in real life.
 What are the things that they share in common?

 Put yourself in the shoes of your future members.
 What needs in their life are you fulfilling?
 How will being on your Facebook group benefit them?
 Also, remember that the members of your group must share a common need.

 Pro-tip: If you already have a business page, you can make a poll on Facebook and ask your users what you can do to help them.

 As a business, you will also need to know where you want to navigate the group and what you want out of it.
 Otherwise, you will be stuck in an endless loop, and let’s be honest, no investment is good if it doesn’t lead to revenue.

 Revenue can come in a lot of different ways, like a subscription or a direct sale.
 It is important for you to know which part of the sales funnel does your community fits in.

 Are you hoping to catch a wide audience (top of the funnel) and make them aware of your product or service?